deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

         <b>Figure 14-12.</b> The Locals window
     </p>

 "The *Call Stack* can help you understand the execution flow of your app, by showing the order in which methods and functions are getting called". [[1]](https://learn.microsoft.com/en-us/visualstudio/get-started/csharp/tutorial-debugger?view=vs-2022)

+### Breaking on Exceptions
 <!--
 Chapter 14: Overview of MVC Projects
     # Debugging MVC Applications
         ## Causing the Visual Studio Debugger to Break (357-363)
-            ### Viewing Application State in the Debugger Windows 360
-                Figure 14-12.
-The Locals window
+            ### Breaking on Exceptions
 -->

-### Breaking on Exceptions
 ### Using Edit and Continue

 ## Using Edit and Continue